 We will continue a tourist monitoring program underway at Palmer Station as part of a large ecosystem-scale study.
 Palmer Station mirrors current patterns in tourism and tourist-wildlife interactions in the western Antarctic Peninsula.
-It also provides unique opportunities for research on human impacts, including the presence of long-term databases that document environmental variability in both marine and terrestrial habitats, as well as the ability to examine potential tourist impacts as part of controlled experiments.
+It also provides unique opportunities for research on human impacts, including the presence of long-term databases that document environmental variability over time and space in both marine and terrestrial habitats, as well as the ability to examine potential tourist impacts as part of controlled experiments.

 Interactive effects of ultraviolet radiation and vertical mixing on phytoplankton and bacterial productivity of Ross Sea Phaeocystis bloom.

 Ultraviolet (UV) radiation influences plankton in the near-surface waters of most ecosystems.
 In particular, the Southern Ocean is affected in the austral spring, when UV radiation is enhanced by ozone depletion.
 While progress has been made in estimating the impact of UV radiation on bacteria and phytoplankton in the Southern Ocean, important issues remain to be resolved.
-Little is known, for example, about responses by the colonial haptophyte Phaeocystis antarctica, which dominates spring blooms in the southern Ross Sea.
+Little is known, for example, about responses in systems dominated by the colonial haptophyte Phaeocystis antarctica, which dominates spring blooms in the southern Ross Sea.
 The presence of open water at a far southerly location, well within the ozone hole in the spring, and of continuous daylight, with implications for DNA repair, make the Ross Sea of intense interest.